 Chlamydia Symptoms: What to Look for and Where to Get Help

-Chlamydia is the most commonly reported sexually transmitted disease (STD) in the United States and affects an estimated .
+Chlamydia is the most commonly reported sexually transmitted disease (STD) in the United States and affects both men and women.
 This stealthy bacterial infection is easily spread through oral, vaginal, or anal sex.

 What Every Patient Needs To Know About Sexually Transmitted Infections (STIs)